Moddable-OpenSource/moddable/documentation/xs/XS Conformance.md

 XS depends on the platform for `String.prototype.normalize`, which succeeds only on iOS, macOS and Windows.
 For `String.prototype.toLowerCase` and `String.prototype.toUpperCase`, XS relies on the platform when possible, or uses compact tables that do do not completely conform to the specifications.

-XS does not implement the tagged template cache.
-So related tests fail.

 XS does not implement ECMA-402, the Internationalization API Specification, so the `intl402` tests are skipped.

 #### Annex B

 No XS hosts are web browsers, so the `annexB` tests are skipped.
-However XS implements `Date.prototype.getYear`, `Date.prototype.setYear`, `Object.prototype.__proto__`, `String.prototype.substr`, `escape` and `unescape`,
+However XS implements `Date.prototype.getYear`, `Date.prototype.setYear`, `Object.prototype.__defineGetter__`, `Object.prototype.__defineSetter__`, `Object.prototype.__lookupGetter__`, `Object.prototype.__lookupSetter__`, `Object.prototype.__proto__`, `String.prototype.substr`, `escape` and `unescape`,

 ## Runtime models

 On microcontrollers, XS uses a runtime model based on a virtual machine prepared by the XS compiler and linker.
 The prepared virtual machine contains the ECMAScript built-ins, along with the classes, functions and objects of preloaded modules.
-The prepared virtual machine is in ROM, its contents is shared by the the tiny virtual machines that XS quickly creates in RAM to run apps.
+The prepared virtual machine is in ROM, its contents is shared by the tiny virtual machines that XS quickly creates in RAM to run apps.

 Such a runtime model introduces no conformance issues in itself since XS can alias shared classes, functions and objects if apps modify them.
 However, in order to save ROM and RAM, other restrictions have been introduced:

-- Functions have no `length` property.
-- Functions have no `name` property.
 - Host functions, i.e. functions implemented in C, are primitive values like booleans, numbers, strings, etc. They are promoted to `Function` objects when necessary.
 - Scripts evaluation is optional.
 So some platforms do not support `eval`, `new Function`, `new AsyncFunction` or `new Generator`.
 But all platforms support `JSON.parse`.
-- The XS linker can dead strip ECMAScript built-ins that Moddable apps do not use.
+- Optionnally the XS linker can dead strip ECMAScript built-ins that Moddable apps do not use, and remove `length` and `name` properties from functions.

 Here the conformance is tested on macOS with a traditional runtime model and without any restrictions.
 For each case, XS creates a virtual machine, then parses and runs the script.
 The XS harness, `xst`, uses [LibYAML](http://pyyaml.org/wiki/LibYAML) to load the frontmatter, which contains, among other information, the harness scripts to parse and run before the case script itself.